Sylius/Sylius/UPGRADE-1.13.md

 1. Class `Sylius\Component\Promotion\Checker\Rule\ItemTotalRuleChecker` has been deprecated.
    Use `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker` instead.

-1. The first parameter of the constructor in the `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker` class has been deprecated and will be removed in Sylius 2.0.

 1. The service definition for `sylius.promotion_rule_checker.item_total` has been updated.
 The class has been changed from `Sylius\Component\Promotion\Checker\Rule\ItemTotalRuleChecker`